milencias/cmustudent-repository/DataViz2.md

 # Data Visualization 3
 The second visualization was good but it could've be better.
-I created this third
+I created this third visualization to be clearer.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7690426"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+For the third visualization, I used a grouped column char